Fresh vs. Canned Pumpkin

 Canned Pumpkin vs. Pumpkin Pie Filling:

-It’s VERY important to never confuse these two cans.
+It’s very important to never confuse these two cans.
 Canned pumpkin should contain the puree only.
 It’s one ingredient.
 Pumpkin pie filling, on the other hand, will contain sugar and spices.
-Unless the recipe you’re following specifically calls for pumpkin pie filling, avoid purchasing it to avoid the possibility of a mix up in the kitchen.
+Unless the recipe you’re following specifically calls for pumpkin pie filling, avoid purchasing it to avoid the possibility of a mix-up in the kitchen.

-So, Which Pumpkin Puree is Best?
+Results: Which Pumpkin Puree is Best?

 Well, this is a tough question because each puree had good qualities.
 I think it depends on the use and your personal preference.